edgio-docs/edgio-docs/guides/caching.md

 ## NPM script

 Here is an example script you can add to your `package.json` to handle cache clearing for each environment.
-You can also configure scripts to clear by surrogate key, path, or group (As defined in the XDN Console)
+You can also configure scripts to clear by surrogate key, path, or group (As defined in {{ PRODUCT_NAME }} Console)

 These scripts assume that you have created environments called "production", "staging", and "development and you have created a deploy key for your site and added it as a secret in your repo called "xdn_deploy_token".